-6. Trade Leather Gloves for Cotton or Wool (and Wash Them)
+6. Trade Leather Gloves for Cotton or Wool

 Many people think it’s safer to touch your face with a gloved hand than a bare one, but gloves can still pick up germs, Gerba says.
 Leather gloves may transfer germs even more easily than cotton or wool, he adds.

 That’s because cotton and wool are more porous.
 If a virus burrows into the fibers, it won’t easily get out.
-Plus, those materials are easier to wash, which you should do regularly in hot water.
+Plus, those materials are easier to wash—which you should regularly do in hot water.

 7. Get Some Fresh Air Every Day